 Secondary suites

 The Province supports the development of secondary suites and accessory dwelling units (ADUs) to provide more affordable long-term housing in B.C.
-This page has information for homeowners interested in building and managing a secondary suite or ADU, including a guide and information about the new BC Housing secondary suite incentive program (accepting applications April 2024).
+This page has information and a guide for homeowners interested in building and managing a secondary suite or ADU.

 On this page: